ciaranmcnulty/mathiasverraes.github.com/_posts/2012-12-23-how-to-read-more-books.markdown

 - Don't watch live television.
 Most programs last either 22 or 44 minutes, but that's 30 or 60 minutes with commercials.
 Watch recorded tv instead.
 - Don't zap.
 The ultimate time sink hole.
 - Don't watch the news.
 It's always the same.
 The little information you can get from a 22 minute news program, can be read online in 5 minutes.

-(Update April 26, 2013:)
-According to this [this article](http://www.guardian.co.uk/media/2013/apr/12/news-is-bad-rolf-dobelli), news is not just a waste of time, it is in fact really bad for you.
-Giving up reading news will make you happier.

-Which brings me to:
+[Giving up news will make you happier](http://www.guardian.co.uk/media/2013/apr/12/news-is-bad-rolf-dobelli).

 ### Stop reading newspapers

-Newspapers and magazines over here compete by getting fatter year after year, with declining quality as the result.
+Newspapers and magazines compete by getting fatter year after year, with declining quality as the result.
 Everything you read will be outdated tomorrow anyway.
 And let's be honest: first you read the funnies, then the headers, then some celebrity news.
 Do you really need a newspaper anymore?

-More generally, Gerald M. Weinberg wrote:

-<blockquote>Never read anything that isn't worth reading.</blockquote>
+<blockquote>"Never read anything that isn't worth reading." — Gerald M. Weinberg</blockquote>

 ### Get an e-reader